openshift/cluster-ingress-operator/HACKING.md

 substituting for your own details where appropriate.
 This assumes `KUBECONFIG` is set.

 ```
+# 1. Uninstall any existing cluster-version-operator and cluster-ingress-operator.
+$ hack/uninstall.sh

+# 2. Build and push a new cluster-ingress-operator image.
-REPO=docker.io/username/origin-cluster-ingress-operator make release-local
+$ REPO=docker.io/username/origin-cluster-ingress-operator make release-local

-# Set the manifests directory to the temporary directory reported by `release-local`.
+# 3. Run `oc apply` as instructed to install the locally-built operator.

+# 4. Run integration tests against the cluster.
-CLUSTER_NAME=your-cluster-name MANIFESTS=/release-local/output make test-integration
+$ CLUSTER_NAME=your-cluster-name make test-integration
 ```

-**Important**: Note that these tests will destroy the Cluster Version Operator and any existing Cluster Ingress Operator deployment in the cluster.
-Don't run these tests in a cluster where data loss is a concern.
+**Important**: Don't run these tests in a cluster where data loss is a concern.